 Is moving at the beginning of the holiday season difficult?

-It is not necessarily difficult.
-Moving companies experience their most “down” months, as far as workload goes, around the holidays.
+Moving in the holiday season is not necessarily difficult.
+Moving companies experience their most down months, as far as workload goes, around the holidays.
 That said, you may be looking at elevated rates if you are forced to move during a holiday week.

 What registrations should I make sure that my movers carry?